google/go-cloud/samples/wire/README.md

 }
 ```

-We have added a `Grumpy` struct field to `Greeter` and if the invocation time
+We have added a `Grumpy` field to `Greeter` struct and if the invocation time
-of the initializer is an even number of seconds since the epoch, we will create
+of the initializer is an even number of seconds since the Unix epoch, we will
-a grumpy greeter instead of a friendly one.
+create a grumpy greeter instead of a friendly one.

 The `Greet` method then becomes: